AronParker/AviRecorder/README.md

 # FAQ
 **Q**: Can I use this with HLAE or Lawena?

 **A**: Yes, just untick "Start game and create recording configs".
-It will essentially then serve as a converter that when enabled processes all tga frames written to the tga folder and writes the avi files into the avi folder.
+It will essentially then serve as a converter that when enabled processes all tga frames written to the tga folder and writes the AVI files into the AVI folder.

 **Q**: The "Lagarith Lossless codec" gives me an error message **A**: There is a bug in lagarith where it indicates that it would have a state but actually doesn't.
 I will fix this in the next release either by not displaying there kinds of error messages or by making an exception for lagarith.